 - The Saboteur places Paris within 30 minutes driving distance of Le Havre and Saarbrücken, and squashes the city of Paris into a smaller scale version.
 In reality it's a 2-3 hour drive from Paris to Le Havre, and a 3-5 one to Saarbrücken.

-- Zig-zagged in Minecraft, while the actual area of a game world, not counting the glitchy "far lands" is over 140 million square kilometers (~50 million square miles), biomes are at most a few hundred meters across.
+- In Minecraft, while the actual area of a game world, not counting the glitchy "far lands" is over 140 million square kilometers (~50 million square miles), biomes are at most a few hundred meters across.
+(In a few versions it was even possible to see the edge of a biome when standing in the center of it.)
 The seemingly lightning-fast powered minecarts are actually going at around 40 km/h (~25 mph).